sayo2rule/r-notebook/README.md

 # r-notebook
-This repository covers my self-learning notes on R.
+This repository covers my notes, worked examples and learnings on R programming.